The Private Wealth & Private Client Review: Cyprus

 - income from a qualifying scholarship, exhibition, bursary or similar educational endowment.

-The first €3,420 per annum of any foreign pension is free of tax and the excess over that amount is taxed at 5 per cent.
+The first €3,420 per annum of any foreign pension is free of tax, and the excess over that amount is taxed at 5 per cent, assuming that it is taxable under the special manner of taxation.
+The individual has the option to be taxed under normal income tax rates for a pension received from abroad.

 Special defence contribution tax

-Taken together with the income tax exemption, this means that an individual who is not domiciled in Cyprus is exempt from all Cyprus taxation on interest and dividends from all sources.
+Taken together with the income tax exemption, this means that an individual who is not domiciled in Cyprus is exempted from all Cyprus taxation on passive interest and dividends from all sources and a special defence contribution on rental income.

 Relief or credit for tax paid abroad may be available either under the terms of a double tax treaty or by way of unilateral relief.